-You can find the latest care minutes targets for all aged care homes here.
-Providers report care time delivered at the aged care home in the Quarterly Financial Report to the department.
-This is then published on the My Aged Care 'Find a Provider' website under Staffing Star Ratings and on our website.
+You can find the latest care minutes targets for all aged care homes on our website.

+Providers report care time delivered at the aged care home in the Quarterly Financial Report.
+This information is then published on the My Aged Care 'Find a Provider' website under Staffing Star Ratings and on our website.